yisongzhao/yisongzhao.github.io/_projects/robotic-lus.md

 topic: robot-assisted_imaging
 toc: true
 permalink: /projects/robotic-lus/
 abstract: "Research project I participated in at CUHK, supervised by <a href='https://www.surgery.cuhk.edu.hk/profile.asp?alias=zli'>Prof. LI Zheng</a> and <a href='https://www.cse.cuhk.edu.hk/people/faculty/pheng-ann-heng/'>Prof. Pheng-Ann Heng</a>, 2023 ~ 2024.
 This project aimed to use robots to perform autonomous point-of-care lung ultrasound examinations in ICUs to prevent clinicians from infection during pandemics.
-I contributed to the project as the robot development lead, prototyped an robotic lung ultrasound system (software + hardware) and assisted in its preclinical validation. "
+I contributed to the project as the robot development lead, prototyped a robotic lung ultrasound system (software + hardware) and assisted in its preclinical validation. "
 excerpt: "<img src='/images/projects/robotic-lus/lus.gif' width='700px'>"
 date: 2024-10-05
 ---